alievk/avatarify-python/README.md

 #### Remote GPU

 You can offload the heavy work to [Google Colab](https://colab.research.google.com/github/alievk/avatarify/blob/master/avatarify.ipynb) or a [server with a GPU](https://github.com/alievk/avatarify/wiki/Remote-GPU) and use your laptop just to communicate the video stream.
+The server and client software are native and dockerized available.

 ## Setup avatars
 Avatarify comes with a standard set of avatars of famous people, but you can extend this set simply copying your avatars into `avatars` folder.